unt-libraries/django-name/docs/models.rst

 ``name_type`` - One of `Personal`, `Organization`, `Software`, `Building`, or `Event`

-``biography`` - Markdown enabled biography of the personal the Name record represents.
+``biography`` - Markdown enabled biography of the entity that the Name record represents.

 ``begin`` - The starting date for the Name record.
-This will be different for each Name Type, for instance, this field would be the birth date for a `Personal` name, and the erected date for a `Building` name.
+This will be different for each Name Type, for instance, this field would be the birth date for a `Personal` name and the erected date for a `Building` name.

 ``end`` - Similar to ``begin``